athos/sweet-array/README.md

                         | 'objects'
 ```

-A type descriptor `[T]` denotes an array whose component type is `T`.
+An array type descriptor `[T]` denotes an array whose component type is `T`.
 The component type itself can be an array type.
 For example, `[[T]]` denotes
 two-dimensional array type of `T`, `[[[T]]]` denotes three-dimensional array type
 of `T` and so on.

-Array type aliases, such as `ints` and `doubles`, can also be used as type
+Array type aliases, such as `ints` and `doubles`, can also be used as array type
 descriptors.
-They are completely interchangeable with their corresponding type
+They are completely interchangeable with their corresponding array type
 descriptor notation: `ints` is equivalent to `[int]` and `[doubles]` is equivalent
 to `[[double]]`, for instance.